 Hypoxia: Your cornea gets most of its oxygen directly from the air.
 But your contact lens sits on top of the cornea and may block it from getting the oxygen it needs, a condition called hypoxia.
 When that happens, your cornea may swell, and that can lead to more serious problems, such as cloudy vision.
 Hypoxia is more common for people who use extended-wear contact lenses -- or people who sleep with their contacts in.

 If your symptoms are mild, you may not need treatment -- it probably will go away on its own.
 But if your case is more severe, your doctor may give you a topical steroid or anti-inflammatories to help with your symptoms, and you may need to stop wearing your lenses for a while.
-Your doctor also may suggest that you get a different type of lens or solution.
+Your doctor also may suggest that you get a different type of lens, made out of a different material, or daily disposables that you replace every day or a new type of solution.

-Dry eye : Every time you blink, you spread tears across your cornea.
-This simple action keeps your eyes moist, lowers you chances of infection, and wipes out dirt.
+Dry eye: Every time you blink, you spread tears across your cornea.
+This simple action keeps your eyes moist, lowers your chances of infection, and wipes out dirt.
 If you don’t make enough tears -- or they don’t work as well as they should -- your eyes can get dry and irritated.
 Wearing contact lenses for many years can play a role in this.

 Scratched cornea: Contacts can cause a scratched cornea in a few different ways.
 For example, you might scrape your cornea with your finger when you’re taking out your contacts.
 The lens itself can also scratch the cornea.
 And if you don’t clean your contacts well, dirt can build up on them and scratch it, too.

 It’s important to take out the contact lens and see your doctor right away if your eye hurts or feels like there’s grit in it, and is red and tearing.
 Most of the time, a scratched cornea heals in a day or so, but if it’s not treated, it can lead to infection.